peterjc/thapbi-pict/README.md

 # Installation

-In the near future we intend to release this software as a BioConda package, meaning the follwing command will install it along with all the dependencies:
+We recommend installing this tool using the [Conda](https://conda.io/) packaging system, via the [BioConda](https://bioconda.github.io/) channel, which will handle *all* the dependencies:

 ```bash
 $ conda install thapbi_pict
 ```

-Until then, since the software is on the Python Package Index (PyPI), the following command will install it along with its Python dependencies:
+Alternatively, since the software is on the [Python Package Index (PyPI)](https://pypi.python.org/), the following command will install it along with its Python dependencies:

 ```bash
 $ pip install thapbi_pict